How is Zeffy free?

 1. 501(c)(3)

-501(c)(3) organizations are the most common type of nonprofits, serving purposes such as:
+501(c)(3) organizations must be organized and operated exclusively in accordance with the IRS standards.
+The most common type of nonprofit, 501(c)(3) organizations serve purposes such as:

 • Charitable